-FIFA says UEFA’s proposed handball changes to be assessed
+FIFA tells UEFA proposal to change handball to be assessed

 UEFA’s proposal to change the handball law to prevent unfair decisions damaging the sport will be assessed by world football’s rulemaking body, FIFA President Gianni Infantino said in correspondence seen by The Associated Press.

-Responding to a letter from UEFA President Aleksander Ceferin, Infantino said FIFA is striving for “fairness, consistency and transparency” with the on-field regulations that are deliberated over intensely.
+Responding to a letter from UEFA President Aleksander Ceferin, Infantino said FIFA was striving for “fairness, consistency and transparency” with the on-field regulations that are deliberated over intensely.

 Ceferin had written to Infantino last week seeking a return to the pre-2019 law that allowed referees to judge whether handling was intentional or accidental and prevent the current spate of “many unfair decisions.”

-Ceferin was sent a reply after his request to FIFA was obtained by the AP on Thursday, with assurances received that the UEFA suggestion will be discussed by the International Football Association Board meetings later this month.
+Ceferin was sent a reply after his request to FIFA was obtained by the AP on Thursday, with assurances received that the UEFA suggestion will be discussed by the International Football Association Board meetings this month.

 “This is not the first time this rule has been the focus of discussion and I believe that it will not be the last time,” Infantino wrote to Ceferin.
 “I for one believe that the intensity of debate over this particular area of the game illustrates well the passion for our sport and the subtleties that make it so compelling.”